 With that said, hardwood floors can become gloomy, lose their natural charm, and can be an eyesore if not cleaned properly.

-This means if you desire to upkeep the shine and beauty of your wood floors in your home it’s essential that the floors are taken care of well from time to time.
+This means if you desire to upkeep the shine and beauty of the wood floors in your home, it’s essential that they are taken care of well from time to time.

-If you think, that the process is time-consuming and hectic – using mineral spirits to clean hardwood floors can be a great solution.
+If you think the process is time-consuming and hectic – using mineral spirits to clean hardwood floors can be a great solution.

 Not only does the solvent eases your cleaning job, but it will help take care of your floors for decades until you plan a thorough refinishing.